si618/pi-time/readme.md

 _Fix_: Use radio tags on bikes passing a receiver instead of using an infrared sensor.

 _Issue_:  Possible to shortcut tracks which cross over.
-_Fix_: Add beacons at key points in the track which have to be triggered before the lap counts as finished.
+_Fix_: Add sensors at key points in the track which have to be triggered before the lap counts as finished.
 Could also be used for sectors and split times.

 _Issue_ : Start and finish must be from the same sensor location.
-_Fix_: Similar to shortcut issue, add beacons to allow different sensors for start and finish locations.
+_Fix_: Similar to shortcut issue, add sensors to allow different start and finish locations.

 ### Hardware Improvements